Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Introduction

 \section{Introduction}

-As it is well known, determining and quantifying entanglement has been proven to be, in general, an NP-Hard problem \cite{gharibian_strong_2010, gurvits_classical_2003}.
-After several decades of intense research, \textit{sufficient and necessary conditions} to ensure or deny the entanglement content of a state exist only for the simplest cases~\cite{peres_separability_1996,horodecki_separability_1996}, or very restricted families of states.
-One of those conditions is linked to positive but not completely positive maps, but to date neither the use of a finite number of such maps nor the use of semidefinite programming computation~\cite{doherty_complete_2004, guhne_entanglement_2009} can give a conclusive answer if a given state is entangled or not~\cite{horodecki_five_2022, knill_iqoqi_2013}.
-Under these circumstances, one may relax the quest for \textit{iff} conditions and search for sufficient conditions for separability.
+Despite decades of intense research, necessary and sufficient conditions to ensure separability exist only in the simplest cases~\cite{peres_separability_1996, horodecki_separability_1996} or for highly restricted families of states.
+In fact, entanglement verification and quantification is known to be generically an NP-hard problem~\cite{gharibian_strong_2010, gurvits_classical_2003}.
+One such necessary and sufficient condition involves positive but not completely positive maps; however, to date, neither a finite set of such maps~\cite{skowronek_there_2016} nor semidefinite programming methods~\cite{doherty_complete_2004, guhne_entanglement_2009} can definitively determine whether a given state is entangled~\cite{horodecki_five_2022, knill_iqoqi_2013}.
+Given these limitations, rather than seeking \textit{iff} conditions, one may instead focus on deriving sufficient conditions for separability.